-The Fall and Summer 2019 Széll Kálmán Public Policy Fellowships funded by The Hungary Initiatives Foundation organized by The Fund for American Studies is a full scholarship for students from Hungary to participate in TFAS’ Capital Semester Program on Leadership and the American Presidency (LTAP) and TFAS’ Summer Programs in Washington DC.
+The Fall and Summer 2019 Széll Kálmán Public Policy Fellowships funded by the Hungary Foundation organized by The Fund for American Studies is a full scholarship for students from Hungary to participate in TFAS’ Capital Semester Program on Leadership and the American Presidency (LTAP) and TFAS’ Summer Programs in Washington DC.

 The 8 week (summer) or 15 week (fall) program includes an internship placement in Washington DC, academic credit from George Mason University, housing on George Mason University’s Campus or on the Capitol Hill neighborhood of Washington, DC a variety of guest lectures and briefings, as well as opportunities for professional development and networking.